-AHPs Allied Health Professionals
+AHP Allied Health Professionals

 ALTE Acute Life-Threatening Event

 CCG Clinical Commissioning Group

 CDOP Child Death Overview Panel

-Child A child refers to those aged over 12 months and

-under 18 years of age.
+Child A child refers to those aged over 12 months and under 18 years of age.

 Children's Safeguarding Previously Local Safeguarding Children Board (LSCB)

 Partnership Arrangements

 CAMHS Child and Adolescent Mental Health Services

 CDR Child Death Review

 CDRM Child Death Review Meeting

+Child Protection Plan A multi-agency plan for children identified as being at

+most risk of significant harm in the community.
+A social worker is always the lead professional for these children.

 CONI Care of the Next Infant

 CSC Children's Social Care

 CPS Crown Prosecution Service

 CPT Child Protection Team

-Crime Manager The senior police officer within a Police division in
+- The senior police officer within a Police division in

-charge of Crime Investigation Department (CID).
+Crime Manager charge of Crime Investigation Department (CID).

 DI Detective Inspector (Police)

 DoLS Deprivation of Liberty Safeguards

 ED Emergency Department, which is the preferred

 name of an accident and emergency department.

 FLO Police Family Liaison Officer

 FME Force Medical Examiner

 Forensic Pathologist Home Office Pathologist (see below)

 Frenulum A fold of membrane that limits the movement of

 an organ.
 In these circumstances it means the

 upper lip unless otherwise specified.
 It may also be

-- ••• applied to the tongue or foreskin of the penis.
+Form 02 applied to the tongue or foreskin of the penis.
+Police Report on Sudden Deaths

-Form 92 Police Report on Sudden Deaths
+Form 92 •

 GP General Practitioner

-Pathologist who is on the Home Office list of

-accredited forensic pathologists.
+Home Office Pathologist A pathologist with special training as a forensic Pathologist who is on the Home Office list of accredited forensic pathologists.

 Infant For the purposes of this document, the medical

 definition of 'infant' is a child of less than 12 months

 of age is used rather than the legal definition which

 ICU Intensive Care Unit

 JAR Joint Agency Response

 LeDeR Learning Disabilities Mortality Review

 M&M Mortality and Morbidity meeting

 MCCD Medical Certificate of Cause of Death

 MBRRACE-UK Mothers and Babies: Reducing Risk through Audits

 and Confidential Enquiries

-MHA Mental Health Act
+МНА Mental Health Act

 NCISH National Confidential Inquiry into Suicide and

 Homicide by people with mental illness

 NCMD National Child Mortality Database

 NHS National Health Service

 NIV Non-invasive ventilation

-Ofsted Office for Standards in Education, Children's Services and
+Ofsted Office for Standards in Education, Children's Services

-Skills
+Cloted and Skills

 ONS Office for National Statistics

 PICU Paediatric Intensive Care Unit

 PMRT Perinatal Mortality Review Tool

 PPO Prisons and Probation Ombudsman

-Postmortem This refers to the medical examination which happens after death.
-It is sometimes referred to as an 'autopsy'.
+Postmortem This refers to the medical examination which

+happens after death.
+It is sometimes referred to as an

+'autopsy'.

 RCP Royal College of Physicians

 SIDS Sudden Infant Death Syndrome

 SIO Senior Investigating Officer

 SJR Structured Judgement Review

-SMART Specific, Measurable, Attainable, Relevant, Time- bound
+SMART Specific, Measurable, Attainable, Relevant, Time-

+bound

 SUDI Sudden Unexpected Death in Infancy

 SUDC Sudden Unexpected Death in Childhood

-SUDI/C Guidelines Sudden Unexpected Death in Infancy/Childhood: multi-agency
+SUDI/C Guidelines Sudden Unexpected Death in Infancy/Childhood:

-Guidelines for care and investigation
+multi-agency Guidelines for care and investigation

 SUICIDE Suicide is the act of taking one's own life.
-It is a term ascribed to a mode of death only after conclusion of the Coronial investigations.
+It is a

+term ascribed to a mode of death only after

+conclusion of the Coronial investigations.

 WTSC 2018 Working Together to Safeguard Children 2018

-1.14 GENERAL CONSIDERATIONS
+1.14 General considerations